arcsine0/kaquizz/README.md

-# This entire project is run on React
+# This entire project is running on React
 on each file i have commented a guide for how to use and where to put codes
 if i didn't, don't be shy to ask